Sheila Sim (Singaporean actress): Early life and education

-Sim was educated at Radin Mas Primary School and CHIJ Saint Theresa's Convent.
+Sim attended Radin Mas Primary School and CHIJ Saint Theresa's Convent.
 She later studied at Nanyang Polytechnic but dropped out after three months.
-Sim graduated from Marketing Institute of Singapore with a Diploma in Sales and Marketing and Curtin Singapore with a Degree in Advertising and Marketing respectively.
-In 2021, Sim graduated from with a Diploma in Positive Psychology from the School of Positive Psychology.
+Sim graduated from Marketing Institute of Singapore with a diploma in sales and marketing and Curtin Singapore with a degree in advertising and marketing respectively.
+In 2021, Sim graduated from with a diploma in positive psychology from the School of Positive Psychology.

 Career

 Sim started modelling in 2001.
 She was discovered at 16 by a talent scout while attending the wedding of her aunt Ivy Chng, who was a runway model in the 1980s.
 In 2009, Sim made her film debut in indie film Autumn In March, and later in 2013, she made her television debut in Channel 8's Chinese drama series, I'm in Charge.